christopher-blakeney/count_files/README.md

 >This program was created for academic/research workflows that require counting files within complicated folder structures.
 For more information please see the program's acompanying blog post.

 ## Help message
 Running `filecounter.py -h` will show the following message.
 The -f and -d flags added before the path will add additional information to the general output.
-Below are some common use cases.

 ```
 optional arguments: